aghilhooshmand/UGE/INSTALLATION.md

 - Go to "Run Setup" page
 - Select a dataset (or upload your own)
 - Choose a grammar file
-- Configure setup parameters
+- Configure setup parameters using the Parameter Configuration System
+- Choose between Fixed or Dynamic mode for each parameter
-- Click "Start Setup"
+- Click "🚀 Run Setup"

 #### 2. **Analyze Results**
 - Go to "Analysis" page